ShermanZhou/minimal-rsync-vol/README.md

-## A minimalistic rsync docker container
+## A minimalistic rsync docker container for MacOS

 ### Purpose
 On none-linux platform, docker volume that is mapped to host folder is 60x slower than Mac native disk I/O; inspired by docker-compose project (which depends on ruby gem), I created this minimalistic container for developing nodejs application.
 It will help me to avoid installing nodejs' billion packages on my mac that when invoked have full read/write access on my machine.